timschneeb/RootlessJamesDSP/BUILD_ROOT.md

 **This app behaves differently than the original app:**

 * Different preset file format (.tar); you can't import old presets
+* `/sdcard/Android/data/james.dsp/` is used instead of `/sdcard/JamesDSP` due to scoped storage
 * No separate configurations for speaker/bluetooth/usb/wired; there's one active category for all

 ### Restore original app